id-studiolab/Digital-Interfaces/assignments/05-animistic-design/05-trigger-different-sequences-index.md

 How could we trigger different sequences based on user or context interaction?
 In this example, we will create a little ItsyCreature that sleeps peacefully until disturbed – in that case it wakes up and gets angry at the disturbance!

-Connect the Chainable LED to pin `D13`, the Servo Motor to pin `D2` and the Touch Sensor to `D0 / SERIAL`.
+Connect the Chainable LED to pin `D13`, the Servo Motor to pin `D2` and the Touch Sensor to `D3`.
 By default, the creature will “sleep” in peace, but when touched get angry until the sensor is released again.

 ---